henryhoenig/race_louisville_traffic_stops/README.md

 ## An overview of stops, searches and citations by race of citizens
 * Blacks are overrepresented as a percentage of the population in stops, searches and citations.

-* Whites, Latinos and Asians are underrepresented
+* Whites, Latinos and Asians are underrepresented.

 &nbsp;